openstack/horizon/doc/source/topics/deployment.rst

 Client-side JavaScript will not be able to access the cookie if this set to True.
 Note that the HTTPOnly is a flag included in Set-Cookie HTTP response header and is not honored consistently by all browsers.
-This is available from Django 1.7

 Additionally, adding the following flags to ``local_settings.py`` marks the cookies as secure, which ensures that the cookie is only sent under an HTTPS